-Since its inception in 1988, Computer Security Day has been celebrated annually on the 30th of November… but I’ll forgive if you tell me you’ve never heard of it.
+Happy Computer Security Day!
+Since its inception in 1988, Computer Security Day has been celebrated annually on the 30th of November, but we'll forgive you if you’ve never heard of it.

-In the late 1980s computers were growing rapidly in popularity, but there was a long way to go before they became the common household item they are today.
+In the late 1980s, computers were growing rapidly in popularity, but there was a long way to go before they became the common household item they are today.
 Technology has changed considerably over the years but one thing that remains the same is the threat of hackers and viruses that have been around since the Commodore 64.

 A quick Google search generates multiple results for Computer Security Day, yet the only recent example of an associated activity was in Mauritius in 2016.
 Despite the ever-growing need for cybersecurity awareness, the day has been lost in our calendars and overtaken in popularity by the likes of International Chihuahua Appreciation Day (May 14th in case you’re wondering).
 While nobody can argue that Chihuahuas shouldn’t be given a day of appreciation, cybersecurity deserves a place in our diaries too.

 With homework now being set online and communication with pupils taking place over email, schools should use the event as a way to educate students.
-Children will not only need to be aware of cybersecurity in school, but in their daily lives beyond education, therefore educating them on the essentials of staying safe online will set them up for life.
+Children will not only need to be aware of cybersecurity in school but in their daily lives beyond education, therefore educating them on the essentials of staying safe online will set them up for life.

-It could be as simple as businesses getting their employees to check that they are complying with company security policy, or better, the government could provide online resources much like educative guides provided by the CPNI among others.
+It could be as simple as businesses getting their employees to check that they are complying with company security policy, or even better, the government could provide online resources much like educative guides provided by the CPNI among others.
 If even one day of education was set aside by the Government to provide people with the knowledge needed to protect themselves, people would be encouraged to build positive habits online and be able to prevent the unnecessary damage that can be caused by hackers.

 However, cybersecurity is not something that can be reserved for a single day of the year and forgotten about the next: people need to consider how they operate online all year long.
 Hackers continue to grow more sophisticated and new threats appear daily, so security is something that needs to be considered constantly.

 A single day of computer security seems hardly enough to combat the growing number of potential threats but any day that encourages people to consider their safety should be celebrated.
 Computer Security Day should be treated as a reminder, to check what protection you have in place and educate yourself about what you can do to improve.
 By learning positive online habits, cybersecurity day can be every day.